Shane-Carville/Data_Rep_Project_2015/README.md

 3. **POST**: Used to send data to the dataset.
 4. **DELETE**: Used to remove a row or attribute in the dataset.

+##URLs the Dataset Uses

+These are a few of the URls that the dataset will use and what they return.

 ##  Querying the Dataset

 The following is an example of how to use the URLs in the API to query a specific item or ID in the dataset for this example I will show the getting the location